 After graduating high school, I thought about whether to study sound at a film academy, but in the end I decided to study social sciences and linguistics and did internships in radio and some audio projects on the side.
-I wrote my bachelor’s thesis about an audio walk by the Canadian artist Janet Cardiff, and then for my master’s, I produced my own artistic audio walk Hör-Spuren (Audible Traces) through Ernst Thälmann Park in Berlin.
+I wrote my bachelor’s thesis about an audio walk by the Canadian artist Janet Cardiff, and then for my master’s, I produced my own artistic audio walk Hör-Spuren (Audio Traces) through Ernst Thälmann Park in Berlin.

 What advice would you give readers who want to become app developers?

 Use and listen to audioguides with a critical ear.
 For example, there are some great projects by Rimini Protokoll and for a while the platform B-Tour put on a festival of walks.